StarStrider23/sql_covid19/README.md

 ## Project Goals

-The goal of the project is to analyse COIVD-19 data by studying and answering the following question:
+The goal of the project is to analyse COIVD-19 data by studying and answering the following questions:

 1. What was the probability of dying if a person is infected (worldwide, in each continent, in each country)?